 But what doesn’t get reported is how the movement has carried out kidnappings and murder – not to mention its involvement in trafficking narcotics.

 Kurdish families are demanding that the PKK stop kidnapping minors.
-It started on April 23, the day Turkey marked its 91st National Sovereignty and Children’s Day.
-While children celebrated the holiday in western Turkey, the Kurdistan Workers Party (PKK) kidnapped 25 students between the ages of 14 and 16 on the east side of the country, in the Lice district of Diyarbakir.
+It started on April 23, when Turkey marked its 91st National Sovereignty and Children’s Day.
+While children celebrated the holiday in western Turkey, the Kurdistan Workers Party (PKK) kidnapped 25 students between the ages of 14 and 16 on the east side of the country in the Lice district of Diyarbakir.

 As Bebyin Somuk reported in her article, the PKK and PYD still kidnap children in Turkey and Syria.
 She states: “As I previously wrote for Kebab and Camel, the PKK commits war crimes by recruiting children as soldiers.
-Some of the PKK militants that surrendered yesterday were also the PKK’s child soldiers.
+Some of the PKK militants who surrendered yesterday were also the PKK’s child soldiers.
 The photos clearly show that these children are not more than sixteen years old.
-The Turkish army released video of the 25 PKK militants surrendering in Nusaybin.”
+The Turkish Army released a video of the 25 PKK militants surrendering in Nusaybin.”